No products in the cart

-Hello !
+Hello!
 Today I present to you my first project using Colorantic products.
 It is a paint that is entirely made in Quebec in addition to being eco-friendly!
 I will therefore explain to you how I carried out my project.
-The piece furniture that I am presenting to you today was already there when I bought my house.
+The piece of furniture that I am presenting to you today was already there when I bought my house.
 I decided to kept it to give it a second life.
 Originally the furniture was stained and varnished.
-Since the original colour is not really trendy and I have a big red wall in my living room with furniture in shades of white, I chose the colour Ballerina for this pice of furniture.
+Since the original colour is not really trendy and I have a big red wall in my living room with furniture in shades of white, I chose the colour Ballerina for this piece of furniture.
 It really is a colour that feels like me!

 Step 1 – Removing the Varnish

 I started by stripping the furniture with a good varnish remover.
-With the dark brown stain and the surface was very shiny varnish, this step was necessary so that the paint adheres better to the furniture.
+With the dark brown stain and the surface being very shiny varnish, this step was necessary so that the paint adheres better to the furniture.

 Step 2 – Clean